7 Causes of Chronic Body Odor Even After Bathing

 - Body odor, or B.O. as it is colloquially abbreviated, is referred to in medicine as bromhidrosis.

-- Dry yourself well after baths and use antibacterial and antifungal powder.
+- Dry yourself well after baths.

 - Wear clean clothes and make sure they are washed well to get rid of the odor.
 Never wear unwashed clothes.

 - Use clinical- or industrial-strength deodorants and antiperspirants.